hpreston/workshops/aci-k8s/README.md

 2. On the new terminal, run this command to start and connect to a running container in the default namespace. *It may take a minute to launch*

     ```bash
-    kubectl -n default run -i --tty devbox \
+    kubectl -n default run -i --tty trojanapp \
         --image=hpreston/devbox \
         --restart=Never --rm -- /bin/bash
     ```

 1. You should now have a prompt like below.
-You are in a running pod called "devbox" in the default namespace.
+You are in a running pod called "trojanapp" in the default namespace.

     ```bash
-    [root@devbox coding]#
+    [root@trojanapp coding]#
     ```

 1. In the first terminal window, run this command to verify the new pod and location.